-Many travellers plan trips around seeing wildlife (and we've themed an entire issue of Wanderlust on how to see the best), but while encounters with big cats, wild wolves and more are incredible experiences, just how dangerous are they?
+Many travellers plan trips around seeing wildlife, but while encounters with big cats, wild wolves and more are incredible experiences, just how dangerous are they?

 The fact is that humans do far more harm to animals than vice versa – very, very few species offer a serious threat to a healthy adult.
 That said, a lone lost child might be a tempting snack for some large carnivores, and scavengers could be attracted to someone who is injured and helpless.
 Any cornered animal or mother with young will fight to the death.
 And even the delicate-looking klipspringer – a diminutive antelope – can, if desperate, slash through clothes and flesh with its tiny horns.
 Generally, though, even the biggest beasts tend to avoid encounters with humans – they know people are bad for their health.
 It still pays to be prepared, though, so here are a few tips for meeting the world’s most magnificent creatures...